ux design best practices

 2. Higher checkout and more completed journeys: You want your users to gain knowledge, make choices, and complete actions.
 If your site causes friction, you’ll see higher abandonment rates.

-3. Higher customer satisfaction: When your site or product empathizes with the user and delights them, they’ll be more likely to return again and again.
+3. Higher customer satisfaction: When your site or product empathizes with the user, they’ll be more likely to return again and again.

 When all these benefits come together, you can anticipate satisfying the user’s needs and becoming an integral part of their life.